 ConsExpo is a computer program that enables the estimation and assessment of exposure to substances from consumer products such as paint, cleaning agents and personal care products.
 The model is developed by the National Institute for Public Health and the Environment.

-ConsExpo is used within and outside Europe by governments, institutes and industries to assess the exposure to substances from consumer products.
-ConsExpo is used by the European assessment of industrial chemicals (REACH) and biocides.
+ConsExpo is used within and outside Europe by governments, institutes and industries to assess the exposure to chemical substances from everyday consumer products.
+ConsExpo can be used for the safety assessment of industrial chemicals (REACH) and biocides.

-The program provides inside in exposure via inhalation, via the skin or by oral intake.
+Exposure via inhalation, via the skin or by oral intake can be assessed.
 Users choose the most appropriate scenario and fill in exposure parameters such as body weight and exposure duration.
 The program consists of both screening models and higher tier models for an exposure estimation.

 Information about circumstances under which consumers are exposed to chemical substances from consumer products is available in so-called fact sheets.
-For several product categories so-called default parameter values are provided which can be used as a basis for the calculations in ConsExpo.
-These default values are also available in the database that is coupled to ConsExpo.
+For several product categories so-called default parameter values are provided which can be used as a basis for the calculations in ConsExpo Web.
+These default values are also available in the database that is coupled to ConsExpo Web.
 By means of the fact sheets, the exposure assessment may be carried out in a transparent and standardised way.

-If you have questions or remarks about ConsExpo, please contact us at email@example.com.
+If you have questions or suggestions for the improvement of ConsExpo, please contact us at email@example.com.

-Professionals who want to stay informed of the developments on ConsExpo can join the dedicated LinkedIn community ‘Consumer Exposure and ConsExpo’.
+Professionals who would like to stay informed of the developments on ConsExpo can join the dedicated LinkedIn community ‘Consumer Exposure and ConsExpo'